Justice (Star Trek: The Next Generation): Reception

 Keith DeCandido reviewed the episode for Tor.com in May 2011.
 He said the episode "collapses under the weight of its own ridiculousness", and he criticized the Edo as caricatures.
 DeCandido thought that the plot involving Wesley was predictable, but that the scripting for Picard helped to cement him as a "great character".
 He gave the episode a score of two out of ten.
 James Hunt reviewed the episode for Den of Geek in November 2012.
 He liked the central idea, but said it was typical of the poor quality of the early episodes of the series.
 Hunt also thought multiple plot details were not addressed, such as the origin of the alien entity and the reason for the Edo's fear of it.
 Jamahl Epsicokhan for his website Jammer's Reviews, said that the episode featured "yet another Trek-clichéd Infinitely Superior Life Form", and featured a debate which was "more obtuse than enlightening".
 He gave it a score of one out of four.

 In 2018, CBR included this episode in a list of Star Trek episodes that are "so bad they must be seen."
 WhatCulture ranked this episode the 16th worst episode of Star Trek.
 In 2019, ScreenRant ranked it the 7th worst episode of Star Trek: The Next Generation based on IMDB ratings, which was 6 out of 10 at that time.

 Home media release

 "Justice" was first released on VHS cassette in the United States and Canada on July 1, 1992.
+Episodes from "Encounter at Farpoint" to "Datalore" were released in Japan on LaserDisc on June 10, 1995, as part of First Season Part.1.
+This included the first season episode "Justice", and the box set has a total runtime of 638 minutes across multiple 12-inch optical video discs.
 The episode was later included on the Star Trek: The Next Generation season one DVD box set, released in March 2002.
 The episode was released as part of the season one Blu-ray set on July 24, 2012.
 The Blu-Ray features the episode in 1080p video format with 7.1 DTS-HD Master Audio.

-Episodes from "Encounter at Farpoint" to "Datalore" were released in Japan on LaserDisc on June 10, 1995, as part of First Season Part.1.
-This included the first season episode "Justice", and the box set has a total runtime of 638 minutes across multiple 12-inch optical video discs.